carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 > `{r global-chunk-challenge, eval = TRUE, include = FALSE}`
 >
 >> ## SOLUTION
->> The expressions in the code chunk will be evaluated, but the outputed figures/plots will not be included in the knit document.
+>> The expressions in the code chunk will be evaluated, but the outputed figures/plots will not be included in the rendered document.
 >> When might you want to use this?
 >> If you need to calculate some value or do something on your dataset for a further calucation or plot, but the output is not important to be included in your paper narrative.
 > {: .solution}
 {: .challenge}

-#FIXME
-> ## Tip: Learn more about code chunk options
+> ## Tip:
 > Find a complete list of code chunk options on Knitr developer, Yihui Xie's, [online guide to knitr](https://yihui.org/knitr/options/).
-Or, you can find a brief list of all options on the R Markdown Reference guide on page 3 accesible through the RStudio Interface by navigating to the main menu bar `Help > Cheat Sheets > R Markdown Reference Guide`.
 {: .callout}

 ### Label Your Code Chunk